konashevich/olexi-mcp/readme.md

 - URL builder: repeat `mask_path` keys and percent-encode parameters

 ## Deployment
-- Dockerfile and Cloud Run ready (Container exposes `$PORT`, default 8080 in Cloud Run).
+- Dockerfile and Cloud Run ready (container exposes `$PORT`, default 8080 in Cloud Run).
+- Production region: deployed in Australia (australia-southeast1) for lower latency to Australian users and data locality.
+  - Service URL (MCP at root): https://olexi-mcp-root-au-691931843514.australia-southeast1.run.app/
 - See `docs/deploy_cloud_run.md` for build, push, and deploy steps, and suggested environment configuration.

 ## Ethics and respectful use